mohammedmunna/vehicle-update-fullstack/README.md

    npm run dev
    ```

-5. Open your browser and go to `http://localhost:8000`
+5. Open your browser and navigate to `http://localhost:8000`

 ### Database Setup

-1. The aplication allows you to create a database by API request: `http://localhost:8000/create-db`
+1. Create the database by sending a request to: `http://localhost:8000/create-db`

-2. Create database table using API request: `http://localhost:8000/create-vehicles-table`
+2. Create the database table by sending a request to: `http://localhost:8000/create-vehicles-table`

-### Data of file
+### Data File Format

-For testing the file upload, the file has to be `JSON` format, with the following file contents:
+To test file uploads, ensure your file is in `JSON` format with the following structure:

 ```bash
   [{